Cray-HPE/docs-csm/install/configure_administrative_access.md

 There are several operations which configure administrative access to different parts of the system.
 Ensuring that the `cray` CLI can be used with administrative credentials enables use of many management services via commands.
-The management nodes can be locked from accidental manipulation by the `cray capmc` and `cray fas` commands when the intent is to work on the entire system except the management nodes.
+The management nodes can be locked from accidental manipulation by the `cray power` (or `cray capmc`) and `cray fas` commands when the intent is to work on the entire system except the management nodes.
 The `cray scsd` command can change the SSH keys, NTP server, `syslog` server, and BMC/controller passwords.

 ## Topics